 Try to find the flattest, most horizontal surface.
 This is especially important for balancing asanas.
 Of course, practicing yoga directly on the ground is the best thing to do.
-In this case, you can see and feel the surface’s features, and this will help you in Asanas.
-By the way, some studies have proven that walking barefoot is very useful.
-While our body is grounded, we are connected to the Earth’s electric field, and so-called surface electrons have a positive impact on our body.
+In this case, you can see and feel the surface’s features, and this will help you in asanas.
+Some studies have proven that walking barefoot is very useful.
+When the body is grounded, we are connected to the Earth’s electric field, and surface electrons have a positive impact on our body.
 For details, please follow the link.

 The morning practice is very beneficial.
 After all, what could be more natural than Surya Namaskar at sunrise?
 There are also fewer people around.
 When the sun is hot in the afternoon, try to find a place in the shade.
 In any case, you can bring sunscreen and glasses in your bag.
 Of course, do not forget to take water.